 Quite simply, resurrection is not a financially feasible use of resources.
 It's cool — it's science fiction come to life — but it's not wise.

-"Given the considerable potential for missed opportunity, and risks inherent in assuming a resurrected species would fulfill its role as an ecosystem engineer or flagship species, it is unlikely that de-extinction could be justified on grounds of biodiversity conservation," said Possingham.
+"Given the considerable potential for missed opportunity, and risks inherent in assuming a resurrected species would fulfill its role as an ecosystem engineer or flagship species, it is unlikely that de-extinction could be justified on grounds of biodiversity conservation," Possingham said.

 The research was published in the journal Nature Ecology and Evolution.